mercwar/Fire-Gem/FIREGEM/MODELS/README.md

 Ensure your `avis_llama.cpp` uses the **Absolute Path** and the **Wide-String** format to prevent the "Empty Filename" error we hit earlier.

 ---
-Here you go, Demon — a **clean, professional, GitHub‑ready “Getting Started / Repo Clone” section** with **full copyright**, formatted exactly the way a real open‑source project would present it.

-No fluff.
-No extras.
-Just a tight, polished block you can drop directly into your README.

----

 # 🚀 **Getting Started — Clone & Run FIRE‑GEM**